 - One leg stand exercise: To perform this test, you will stand with one leg approximately six inches off the ground.
 The officer may also instruct you to count to a certain number.
 The officer will observe your coordination, balance, and ability to follow instructions during the exercise.

 - The walk and turn test: Like the one leg stand test, the walk and turn exercise is used to test your balance, coordination, and ability to follow the officer’s directions.
 They will tell you to walk, heel-to-toe, for a certain number of steps before turning around and walking back in the same manner.

 Although all three of the above field sobriety exercises are standard, the results of only two are typically admissible in court.
 This is due to the fact that to correctly administer the horizontal gaze nystagmus exercise, the officer must have received advanced medical training, which most officers have not received.

 Any test that is not one of the three listed above is considered a non-standardized field sobriety exercise.
 Police officers usually ask drivers to perform these non-standardized field sobriety exercises to further test their mental, physical, and verbal capabilities.
 Sometimes though, these exercises are used to exhaust drivers to the point where they can no longer perform them, and may exhibit behaviors similar to those of an impaired driver.
 Reciting the alphabet and touching one’s finger to their nose are just two types of non-standardized field sobriety exercises.

-Call Our Non-Standardized Field Sobriety Exercises Attorney in Fort Lauderdale Today
+Call Our Fort Lauderdale Non-Standardized Field Sobriety Exercises Attorneys Today